ytanikin/PRConventionalCommits/README.md

 ### Labeling Pull Requests
 When a pull request title adheres to the Conventional Commits specification, this action can automatically label the pull request based on the task type.
 Labels provide filtering PRs by a label, a visual indication of the nature of changes, aiding in organizing and prioritizing PR reviews.

 By default, this action adds labels based on the task type.
 For example, a pull request with a task type of `ci` will be labeled as `CI/CD`.
 You can customize the label names by providing a `custom_labels` input.

+Adding a `!` in the PR title will automatically assign the breaking change label to the PR.

 If you prefer not to add labels, you can disable the labeling functionality by setting the `add_label` input to `'false'`.
 In such cases, the action will still validate the PR title against the Conventional Commits specification but will not add any labels.
 ![img.png](pull_requests.png)